djm-1/CpTasks/README.md

 1. find minimum time when making p number of parathas is possible
 2. so monotonic seq of F F F F T T ..... find the first true
+3. set max as (p*(p+1)/2) * maximum val in array
-3. use BS with predicate function keeping number of parathas as constraint.
+4. use BS with predicate function keeping number of parathas as constraint.